cyclus/.github/.github/ISSUE_TEMPLATE/feature.md

 type: 'Feature'
 ---

-# Is your feature request related to a problem or mismatch?
-Please describe.
+# What is the motivation for your feature request?
+Please describe what you want to use it for.
 <!-- Describe the problem here. -->